surniaulula/wpsso/readme.txt

 = 12.2.1 =

-(2022/05/05) Added more debug messages to the WPML integration module.
+(2022/05/05) Added more debug messages to the WPML integration module (Premium edition).

 = 12.2.0 =